mape-maker/mape-maker/documentation/sections/CAISO_maker.rst

  ``-se "2020-1-3 00:00:00"``

- If the simulation end date is not given, it will take the last date of the sid file as simulation end date (06-30-2015).
+ If the simulation end date is not given, it will take the last date of the sid file as simulation end date (2015-06-30 23:00:00).
 |
 * **\\-\\-target_mape FLOAT**:
  The target MAPE (Mean Absolute Percentage Error) sets the value of the desired MAPE for the simulated data.
+ The MAPE will be computed based on capacity.
  The following are the two ways to specify that the target MAPE should be 41.1:

  ``--target_mape 41.1``